A Unified Framework for Representation-based Subspace Clustering of Out-of-sample and Large-scale Data: Experimental Results

-SSSC takes $\lambda>0$ to control the sparsity of representation and $\delta>0$ to measure the error level of data.
-Moreover, SLRR uses $\lambda>0$ to balance the effects of the two parts in (\ref{sec2equ:6}).
-The choice of these parameters depends on the prior knowledge of the data distribution.
+SSSC uses $\lambda>0$ to control the sparsity of the representation and $\epsilon>0$ to measure the reconstruction errors.
+SLRR uses $\lambda>0$ to balance different parts in the objective function and SLSR utilizes $\lambda>0$ to avoid overfitting.
+The choice of these parameters depends on the data distribution.

-\figurename~\ref{fig:3} shows the evaluation results of SSSC and SLRR with different values of these parameters.
-When $\lambda$ and $\delta$ of SSSC are assigned a small positive value, e.g., from $e^{-7}$ to 0.01, the algorithm could achieve a good results.
-When the parameters are assigned a big value, SSSC is failed to group the similar patterns into the same subspace.
-Moreover, we could see that SSSC achieved the worst results when $\delta$ equals 0.5.
-Although this shows the importance of model selection, the solution of SSSC can be partially stable while $\lambda$ and $\delta$ is varying around a small value.
-On the other hand, while the $\lambda$ of SLRR ranges from 0.1 to 0.3, its \emph{Accuracy} varies from $19.47\%$ to $42.87\%$ and \emph{NMI} varies from $34.48\%$ to $56.36\%$.
-While the $\lambda$ of SLRR ranges from 0.5 to 3.9, its \emph{Accuracy} and \emph{NMI} almost remains unchanged.
+\figurename~\ref{fig:5} shows the results of SSSC, SLRR, and SLSR with different parameter values.
+When $\lambda$ or $\epsilon$ of SSSC is assigned with a small positive value (from $10^{-7}$ to $0.01$), it achieves a good performance.
+When the parameters are assigned with a big value, the performance of SSSC is degraded.
+For SLRR, while $\lambda$ ranges from 0.5 to 3.9, its \emph{Accuracy} and \emph{NMI} are almost unchanged.
+SLSR performs worse with increasing $\lambda$.
+This verifies our claim that a small $\lambda$ is preferable to the clean data set.